oracle/odpi/doc/src/public_functions/dpiObject.rst

     does not refer to a collection an error is returned.

     **nativeTypeNum** -- the native type of the data that is to be appended.
-It should be one of the values from the enumeration :ref:`dpiNativeTypeNum`.
+It should be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.

-    **value** -- a pointer to a :ref:`dpiData` structure which contains the value of the element to append to the collection.
+    **value** -- a pointer to a :ref:`dpiData<dpiData>` structure which contains the value of the element to append to the collection.

 .. function:: int dpiObject_copy(dpiObject \*obj, dpiObject \**copiedObj)